gongahkia/personal-site/README.md

 * About
     * Linkedin, Wordpress, Github, Letterboxd accounts
     * Link to Github account, past projects and repos that automatically update.
-    * Link to Wordpress articles and latest articles, link Wordpress API to have live update of these articles.

 * Reach me
     * Linkedin, Wordpress, Github, Letterboxd, email, other socials.